Looking Back at TCU's Historic Path to the National Championship

 TCU HORNED FROGS

-TCU’s only loss this season was in overtime to Kansas State in the Big 12 championship game after Heisman Trophy runner-up Max Duggan led them to 11 points in the final 7 1/2 minutes of regulation to tie the game.
-The Frogs won five games in the regular season by coming from behind after halftime, including double-digit deficits in back-to-back games against Top 25 teams in October.

-“The interesting thing was we felt like we’ve been a physical team all year.
-And I think those inside the football program certainly recognize that,” Dykes said.
-“We felt like our success in the second half was because of that physical play, that mentality that we carried, really, all season.
-As the game went along, we felt like our guys got stronger and got more physical.
-And that’s been, you know, pretty consistent really throughout the year.”

-NBCDFW.com has all things TCU leading up to tonight's game.
+NBCDFW.com has followed TCU's journey through the playoffs and all the buildup to Monday night's game.
 Check out this list of stories we've been working on.

 - TCU Journalism Students Prepare for National Championship Game